nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

     ![Book logo](/con.png)

-4. **The role of the gut microbiome on neuro-affectitve development.** Using machine learning I am looking at the predictive capacity of the gut microbiome on neuro-affectitve development during infancy.
-These include outcomes such as neural structures that support neuro-affective development (e.g., amygdala, insula), functional connectivity, and behaviors (e.g., behavioral reactivity, self-regulation).
+4. **The role of the gut microbiome on neuro-affectitve development.**  I am looking at the predictive capacity of the gut microbiome on neuro-affectitve development across infancy.
+These include outcomes such as neural structures that support neuro-affective development (e.g., amygdala, insula), functional connectivity between these structures, and behaviors (i.e., behavioral reactivity and self-regulation).
 [Here](https://github.com/nicolasmurgueitio/RandomForestBrainMicrobiome) is code I am currently working on for this project.

     **Collaborators/Mentors:** Cathi Propper (UNC), Margaret Sheridan (UNC), Rebecca Knickmeyer (MSU), Sarah Short (UW Madison), Robert Quinn (MSU), Martin     Styner (UNC), Rasmus Birn (UW Madison).